Muhsin ibn Ali: Death of Fatima

 Fatima died in 11/632, within six months of Muhammad's death.
 She was about eighteen or twenty-seven at that time according to Shia and Sunni sources, respectively.
 The Sunni view is that Fatima died from grief after Muhammad's death.
 Shia Islam, however, holds that Fatima's injuries during the raid by Umar directly caused her miscarriage and death shortly after.

 Some sources report that Fatima never reconciled with Abu Bakr and Umar, partly based on a tradition to this effect in the canonical Sunni collection Sahih al-Bukhari.
 There are also some accounts that Abu Bakr and Umar visited Fatima on her deathbed to apologize, which Madelung considers self-incriminatory.
 As reported in al-Imama wa al-siyasa, Fatima reminded the two visitors of Muhammad's words, "Fatima is part of me, and whoever angers her has angered me."
-The dying Fatima then told the two that they had indeed angered her and that she would soon take her complaint to God and His prophet, Muhammad.
+The dying Fatima then told the two that they had indeed angered her and that she would soon take her complaint to God and Muhammad.
 There are also Sunni reports that Fatima reconciled with Abu Bakr and Umar, though Madelung suggests that they were invented to address the negative implications of Fatima's anger.

 Following her will, Ali buried Fatima secretly at night.
 As noted by al-Tabari, her dying wish was that Abu Bakr should not attend the funeral, and this request was fulfilled by Ali.
 Her exact burial place in Medina remains uncertain.